Home Insights We Use AI Every Day to Build Software. Here Is Why We Are Still Hiring.

 The Short Version

 AI makes good developers faster.
 It does not make bad decisions better.
-The bottleneck in software development was never typing speed — it was thinking clearly about the right problem.
+The bottleneck in software development was never typing speed.
+It was thinking clearly about the right problem.

 What AI Actually Does Well